Amex Card Combos to Maximize Membership Rewards Earnings for Minimal Fees Amex Card Combos to Maximize Membership Rewards Earnings for Minimal Fees

 Small Business Membership Rewards Cards:

-If you maximize bonus categories using a combination of Amex cards, you can easily double or triple the points you would earn if you were to keep swiping a single card.
-It’s also worth noting that some of the best Membership Rewards earning cards are business cards, and while more people than ever before now qualify for business cards, there are plenty of folks that will only be approved for personal cards.
+It’s worth noting that some of the best Membership Rewards earning cards are business cards, and while more people than ever before now qualify for business cards, there are plenty of folks who will only be approved for personal cards.
 With that in mind, where we add business cards to the mix, we also try to provide an alternative from Amex’s lineup of consumer Membership Rewards cards.

 Membership Rewards Two Card Strategy